-Pokémon Go: Lessons in “Experience” for Mobile Apps and Digital Strategy
+Pokémon Go and Customer Experience for Mobile Apps and Digital Strategy

 Released on Wednesday, July 6th, Pokémon Go has been out for about six weeks and has experienced the most rapid rise to cultural relevance seen by a technology product since Twitter; in fact, it managed to overtake Twitter in daily active users.
 It outpaced Candy Crush, Tinder and Snapchat too.
 Indeed, in terms of time spent on the app by users, Pokémon Go is doing better than Facebook.
 One week out of the gate, SurveyMonkey Intelligence claimed that Pokémon Go is the “biggest mobile game in U.S. history.”

 In terms of business success, in the first two days following its release, an analyst from Morgan Stanley estimated that Nintendo’s market value went up $7.5 billion dollars.
 Although Nintendo and Niantic clearly have a big hit on their hands, even they think the initial Wall Street reaction was overblown.
 Still, with a reported $30 million investment in Niantic by Nintendo, The Pokémon Company and Google, and analysts estimating that the game is bringing in $1.6 million per day on Apple devices alone, business executives should be smiling.